Joint Conference: 31st ISTS , 26th ISSFD & 8th NSAT

 Safety, Reliability, Quality, Software Product Assurance, EEE & Mechanical Parts, Standardization

 The purpose of this session is to encourage students to present their original research results.
-Submitted papers shall be single authored by graduate students, undergraduate students, or students in technical colleges or senior high schools.
-The submissions are preliminarily screened for technological and scientific qualities, and selected papers are to be presented by the authors as finalists in the oral student session, whereas the other papers will be included for presentation in general oral / poster sessions.
-Current Ph.D. students may submit a paper to the student session only if the content is based on their Master’s course study.
+Submitted papers shall be single authored by graduate students, undergraduate students, or students in technical colleges or in senior high schools.
+In a paper based on the achievements of group works, it is highly recommended that the contributions of author should be clearly stated.
+The submissions are preliminarily screened for technological and scientific quality by March 1st 2017, and selected papers are to be presented by the authors as finalists in the student oral session.
+As for the other papers, opportunities of presentations will be provided in general oral / poster sessions and the authors who wish to it can propose to the session chairman.
+Current Ph.D. students may submit a paper to the student session only if the content is based on their Master’s or undergraduate senior research.
 Ongoing Ph.D. thesis research shall be presented in general sessions.
 Special prizes will be awarded to excellent papers presented in the student session based on the jury’s evaluation of both the manuscripts and the presentations.

 Spacecraft Control System Design Contest

-The Astrodynamics, Navigation, Guidance and Control Committee of ISTS encourages all ISTS attendants and university students to participate in the 8th “Spacecraft Control System Design Contest”.
+The Astrodynamics, Navigation, Guidance and Control Committee of ISTS encourages all ISTS attendants and university students to participate in the 9th “Spacecraft Control System Design Contest.”
 Several prizes will be given to participants who designed excellent control algorithms.

-The 30th ISTS will offer scholarship for limited number of students who have foreign citizenship and live in abroad at the time of application.
+The 31st ISTS will offer scholarship for limited number of students who are not Japanese citizens and live outside of Japan at the time of application.
+Please note that selected students in the past ISTS did not have eligibility for this scholarship program.

 Regular and Student Participant (Including On-site Digital Medium)